open/close all folders

 - The Dead Next Door has a scene in which protesters advocating zombie rights are attacked by the zombies.

-- Ghostbusters raised the possibility of ghost advocacy groups when they showed a cover of The Atlantic magazine that asked "Do Ghosts Have Civil Rights?"
+- The success montage of Ghostbusters (1984) raised the possibility of ghost advocacy groups when the film showed a cover of The Atlantic magazine that asked "Do Ghosts Have Civil Rights?"

 - Colin: The zombie's sister chases away kids trying to terminate him, then pleads with her boyfriend to take him back to their apartment and tie him to the shower head.
 She shows him family photos (which he snarls at), gets bitten for her trouble, hides it, then dies and comes back to wander the Earth with her brother.